marathomas/coati_viz/README.md

 * When you hover over datapoints with your mouse, you'll be able to see some more details like ID of the coati that gave the call.
 You'll also see the label that researchers have given to this call.
 * In the lower left corner, you can see a spectrogram of the respective call.
 * Click on a datapoint to hear the sound.
+* Click on call groups in the legend to let them disappear/appear
 * If you remain inactive for a longer period of time (10min or so?), the tool won't be reactive anymore, so you need to reload it.

 ## Troubleshooting